mphilosopher/censura/README.md

 ### Blacklists for Italian Network Operators

-Italian Network Operators MUST implement at least six different blacklists (DNS sinkhole) in order to comply with Italian laws.
+Italian Network Operators MUST implement at least six different blacklists (DNS sinkhole) in order to comply with the Italian laws.

 It means that customers using their Italian ISP's resolvers must not reach those forbidden resources.